 - 90% of all users find video useful when deciding to purchase a product

-- US adults spent around six hours a day watching video in 2018
+- US adults spend around six hours a day watching video

 - In 2017, 20% of all uploaded videos on Facebook were live broadcasts

 We’ve laid the groundwork, now let’s get to some more detailed Facebook statistics.